fcrepo-exts/fcrepo-camel-toolbox/fcrepo-reindexing/README.md

     fcrepo.baseUrl=localhost:8080/fcrepo/rest

-If you would like to index only those objects with a type `indexing:Indexable`, set this property to `true`

-    indexing.predicate=false

 The JMS connection URI, used for connecting to a local or remote ActiveMQ broker.

     jms.brokerUrl=tcp://localhost:61616

-The camel URI for the incoming message stream.
+The camel URI for the internal reindexing queue.

-    input.stream=activemq:topic:fedora
+    reindexing.stream=activemq:queue:reindexing

+The port at which reindexing requests can be sent.

+    rest.port=9080

-The base URL of the triplestore being used.
+The URL path prefix for the reindexing service.

-    triplestore.baseUrl=localhost:3030/test/update

-A named graph for any objects being indexed in the triplestore.
-This value, if not left blank, should be a valid URI.

-    triplestore.namedGraph=
+    rest.prefix=/reindexing

 By editing this file, any currently running routes will be immediately redeployed with the new values.